MetaMask/SIPs/SIPS/sip-29.md

 asset_reference:   currency_code
 ```

-The country code is a two-letter lowercase code as defined by the ISO 3166-1
+The country code is a two-letter lowercase code as defined by ISO 3166-1
-alpha-2, with the exception for the European Union, which is represented by
+alpha-2, with the exception of the European Union, represented by "eu".
-"eu".

-The currency code is a three-letter uppercase code as defined by the ISO 4217.
+The currency code is a three-letter uppercase code as defined by ISO 4217.

 Examples: